The World’s Worst Man Made Accidents: Chernobyl

 Scientists estimate that the Chernobyl area will be uninhabitable for hundreds or even thousands of years to come.

 If you or someone you love was hurt in a chemical spill accident, you may be entitled to financial compensation.
-To speak confidentially with an experienced attorney, call the law offices of The Reiff Law Firm at (215) 246-9000, or contact us online.
+To speak confidentially with an experienced personal injury attorney, call the law offices of The Reiff Law Firm at (215) 246-9000, or contact us online.
 Your first consultation is free, so call right away to discuss your legal options.